 If you want to keep breeding potatoes, you need to keep getting seed, so these traits are important.
 I rarely keep any variety that does not flower at all.
-I prefer to see at least three berries per plant without any human intervention.
-If a variety doesn’t meet that test, I don’t keep it for long.
+If a variety doesn’t produce some berries without my help, I usually don’t keep it for long.
 This is usually not a difficult selection, because most of my plants are loaded with berries at this point.
 I also rarely keep very early varieties because early varieties often don’t flower.

 The majority of commercial cultivars are male sterile.
 This is not necessarily a bad trait, as it makes crosses easier, but it also limits the kinds of crosses that one can make.
-I have a slight preference for fully fertile varieties and so will generally keep a male fertile variety over a similar sterile variety, all else being nearly equal.
+I don’t entirely exclude male sterile varieties, but I mostly do.
+A potato has to be pretty special before I will forgive its fertility problems.

 There is obviously a lower limit below which it really isn’t worth the time to grow a variety, but otherwise I don’t really care about yield.
 I’m certainly excited if a variety with great flavor and appearance also has good yield, but I am almost as excited even if it has poor yield.
 This is one area where I definitely part ways with most farmers.
 I don’t sell potatoes by weight.
 I’d rather have less of a delicious potato than more of an average potato.
-I guess my lower limit is about half a pound, but I would probably dip below that for a really delicious and interesting looking variety.
+I guess my lower limit is about half a pound.
 I grow a lot of varieties, so others will bring up the average.